JessaE78/OpenSense-SD-UCF/README.md

 1. **Exporting PlatformIO Project**:
    - Create a new folder in your Arduino sketchbook directory for your project.
    - Copy the `src` files from your PlatformIO project to this new folder.
+   - Create a `data` folder, and place the files for the filesystem here.
+(Typically the frontend code)
    - For library dependencies, either install them through the Arduino IDE or copy them to the `libraries` folder in your Arduino sketchbook directory.

 2. **Managing Libraries and Dependencies**: